arghyadutta/resources/well-written-books.md

 # Well-written books on science and scientists

-I [asked on Twitter](https://twitter.com/arghya_dutta_/status/1679955697289576448) which books people like for clarity and prose; many generously shared their favorites!
+I [asked on Twitter](https://twitter.com/arghya_dutta_/status/1679955697289576448) which books people like for clarity and prose; many generously shared their favorites.
 As the Twitter thread quickly became a maze, I collected them here and, if available, added *links to Open Library—where you can borrow and read quite a few of them for free*!
 I will update the list as more suggestions come in.
+Thanks to all who shared their favorites. 🙂

 ## General science